A surfing mecca and beachside holiday haven

 Trek to the peak of Diamond Head for sweeping ocean views, or wander the eucalyptus-scented Aiea Loop Trail, at wildlife-rich Kaena Point.
 Check out the markets, boutiques and bars of Chinatown and pay your respects at one (or all) of the Pearl Harbour memorials.
 The North Shore surf beaches are legendary, while sunset is all about hula dancing and luaus, both time-honoured Hawaiian traditions.

 Besides being a fabulous destination in its own right, Honolulu is your gateway to the rest of Hawaii.
 Whether you're after a blissful beachside resort in Maui, a volcano adventure on Hawaii Island (known as the ‘Big Island’), or nature in all its dramatic diversity on Kaua’i, Honolulu is your starting point.

-Things to do
+Things to do: Honolulu

 Said to resemble the dorsal fin of a tuna, Diamond Head opens in new window is a 232-metre-high 'tuff cone' (huge ring of hardened volcanic ash) to the south of Waikiki.
-Named for the mistake of 19th-century British sailors mistaking the quartz crystals embedded in the rock for precious gems, Diamond Head draws hikers to the steep and surprisingly challenging 1km ascent to the crater’s ring to enjoy stellar views of Waikiki and the Pacific Ocean.
+Named for the mistake of 19th-century British sailors mistaking the quartz crystals embedded in the rock for precious gems, Diamond Head draws hikers to the steep and surprisingly challenging 1-kilometre ascent to the crater’s ring to enjoy stellar views of Waikiki and the Pacific Ocean.
 Have lunch at the nearby Diamond Head Market.